 - If you have fulfilled your state certification requirements or are close to doing so, remember to apply online for your professional certificate.
 No certificate is issued automatically!
 Check your TEACH online account for the documents you need to submit together with your $100 application fee (reduced to $50 if you have a college recommendation).
 Make copies of everything before you send it in.
 Mail your packet "Return Receipt Requested" to the New York State Education Department and file the receipt with the copies of your paperwork.
 Since it takes time to process your application, it's a good idea to complete all your requirements early and apply at least six months before your time-limited certificate expires.

 Rights and benefits

 - Did you recently get married, have a baby or add or drop eligible dependents?
-To cover new dependents, update your person information.
+To cover new dependents, update your personal information.
 Both the UFT and the DOE require you to submit supporting documentation (such as a marriage license) if you are adding beneficiaries.
 Notify the UFT Welfare Fund by filing a Change of Status Form electronically within 30 days of the event.
 To notify the DOE, log on to your Employee Self-Service account.